Pregnancy:

 Childbed:

-After birth I can come to visit women who have given birth in the University Hospital Duesseldorf, possibly also to doctor’s visits.
-Unfortunately, I cannot offer this about the other hospitals in Duesseldorf.
-In most cases, the hospital stay amounts to three, and in the case of an Caesarean’s section, to five days.
+After delivery, I may be able to visit women who have given birth at Düsseldorf University Hospital in their hospital rooms.
+Unfortunately, this is not possible at other hospitals.
+The hospital stay is usually three days, or five days in the case of a caesarean section.
 However, communication via modern media always makes it possible to get answers to urgent questions.

 A:

-The day after the discharge, I will make the first house visit.
-This can also be at the weekend.
-During the visits, I will explain the baby’s navel care, body hygiene and weight gain, monitor the reconstruction of the uterus and, if necessary, perform blood tests with a possibly “yellow” child or low Hb (hemoglobin value) of the mother.
-Questions about breastfeeding or the handling of the baby will also be topics.
-These dates will take place daily in the beginning, then with breaks and finally on request once a week.
-So we will “step down” step by step until you no longer need my support or if you want to take other offers with me.
+The day after discharge, I will come for my first home visit.
+This can also be at the weekend, if necessary.
+During the visits, I will explain umbilical cord care, personal hygiene and weight gain for the baby, monitor the regression of the uterus, and answer questions about breastfeeding or handling the baby.
+These appointments will take place daily at the beginning, then with breaks, and finally once a week if desired.
+In this way, we will gradually ‘cut the cord’ until you no longer need my support or wish to take advantage of other services I offer.

 B: